zalando/postgres-operator/docs/user.md

           defaultRoles: false
 ```

-Then the schemas are owned by the database owner, too.
+Then, the schemas are owned by the database owner, too.

 ### Default LOGIN roles